severalnines/docs/user-guide/mysql/overview.rst

+.. _MySQL - Overview:

 Overview
 --------

 Provides summary of all database nodes in the cluster.
-This page is accessible only if there is a cluster deployed by ClusterControl via `Deploy Database Cluster <../../user-guide/index.html#deploy-database-cluster>`_ or imported into ClusterControl via `Import Existing Server/Cluster <../../user-guide/index.html#import-existing-server-cluster>`_.
+This page is accessible only if there is a cluster deployed by ClusterControl via :ref:`Deploy Database Cluster` or imported into ClusterControl via :ref:`Import Existing Server Cluster`.

+.. _MySQL - Overview - Actions:

 Actions
 +++++++